-Order a Frankfurter from a sausage stand and it likely comes with a Semmel.
 Where the British have their sandwiches, the Austrians have their Käsesemmel (a cheese roll), Schinkensemmel (ham roll), Wurstsemmel (roll with processed sausage meat) and Leberkäsesemmel (a roll with that peculiar hot meatloaf-like Leberkäse and a hugely popular snack).

 Another version of the basic Semmel is the Langsemmel (long roll), which is the elongated alternative with a central groove.
 The term Kaisersemmel may be used instead of Semmel or indicate a bigger-sized version.